What can occur on your feet?

 What is a fungal nail?

-There are a number of causes for fungal nails such as direct contact with footwear, ageing with poor health and circulation, history of trauma, immunosuppression (such as HIV, or MS), communal bathing and beauty nail salons that do not sterilize instruments between clients.
+Fungal nails can be caused by many things such as direct contact with footwear, ageing with poor health and circulation, history of trauma, immunosuppression (such as HIV, or MS), communal bathing and beauty nail salons that do not sterilise instruments between clients.

-Initially the nails cause no pain or discomfort, however, as the nail distorts and thickens the pressure from footwear cause bruising and ulcers in the nail bed.
+Initially the nails cause no pain or discomfort, however, as the nail distorts and thickens the pressure from footwear causes bruising and ulcers in the nail bed.

 What causes the thick and brittle toenail?